bchagan/NifiRandomDataGenerator/README.md

     - max - maximum integer for the range
     - identifier - An identifier between 1-100
     - timestamp - A timestamp for the event
+    - lname - last name (optional and randomly generated from 100 names)
+    - fname - first name (optional and randomly generated from 100 names)
 - Provides ability to set the double's precision
 - Provides ability to set output as json or csv